 Critical thought and opinion is the backbone of what we do, and as such our reviews section is an important part of our identity and purpose.
 We’re looking for writers with a deep understanding of cinema and screen culture who can cut through to the essence of what the director, writer, actor is trying to achieve and bring a wider cultural context to their analysis.
 We want to know what the writer thinks and why, and through this we want to help our readers understand the work better and make decisions about whether or not to invest their time in it.

-We are especially keen for new voices in this section, so if you have something to say, know your stuff and believe that your point of view will bring something to Sight & Sound that we may be lacking, we would love to hear from you.
+We are especially keen for new voices in this section, so if you have something to say, know your stuff and believe that your point of view will bring something to Sight and Sound that we may be lacking, we would love to hear from you.

 This is the opening section of the magazine.
 Everything is linked to current events and releases.
 We publish news, reportage, op-eds, festival reports, obituaries, set reports, and shorter interviews with filmmakers, actors and film industry professionals.